armory/docs/content/en/docs/armory-admin/evaluate-artifacts-plugin-enable.md

 ---
-title: Evaluate Artifacts Stage Plugin
+title: Enable the Evaluate Artifacts Stage Plugin
-toc_hide: true
-exclude_search: true
 description: >
-  The Evaluate Artifacts Stage plugin adds a stage to Armory Enterprise that makes it easy to evaluate SpEL expressions inside of Spinnaker™ artifacts.
+  Enable the Evaluate Artifacts Stage plugin to add a stage to Armory Enterprise that makes it easy to evaluate SpEL expressions inside of Spinnaker™ artifacts.
+aliases:
+  - /docs/plugin-guide/plugin-evaluate-artifacts/
 ---

 ![Proprietary](/images/proprietary.svg)

 ## Overview

 Armory’s Evaluate Artifacts plugin allows you to easily evaluate SpEL queries inside of any Spinnaker artifacts.
-Historically some artifacts, such as Kubernetes, have supported leveraging SpEL in order to read parameters from the spinnaker context, and inject them into an artifacts manifest at deploy time.
-Other stages, such as Terraformer, have not supported this.
-The new Evaluate Artifacts stage supports evaluating SpEL against any artifact within your spinnaker pipeline.
+Some artifacts, such as Kubernetes, support  using SpEL to read parameters from the Spinnaker context and inject them into an artifacts manifest at deploy time.
+Other stages, such as the Terraform Integration stage, do not support this out of the box.
+The Evaluate Artifacts Stage plugin adds supports for evaluating SpEL against any artifact within your Spinnaker pipeline.

-## Requirements

-This plugin requires :

-- Armory 2.24.x or later (OSS Spinnaker 1.24.x or later)
+For information about how to use the stage, see [Use the Evaluate Artifacts Stage]({{< ref "evaluate-artifacts-plugin-use.md" >}}).

 ## Setup